lukegb/obs_studio_exporter/README.md

 1. Copy `obs.dll` from your OBS 64-bit install (from obs-studio/bin/64bit) to the root of the exporter checkout directory.
 2. `go build -buildmode=c-shared -o obs-studio-exporter.dll`
 3. Install by copying `obs-studio-exporter.dll` to obs-studio/obs-plugins/64bit.

+### macOS

+1. Copy `libobs.so` from your OBS 64-bit install (Usually `/Applications/OBS.app/Contents/Frameworks/libobs.0.dylib`) to the root of the exporter checkout directory.
+2. `go build -buildmode=c-shared -o obs-studio-exporter.so`
+3. Install by copying `obs-studio-exporter.so` to `/Applications/OBS.app/Contents/PlugIns/`.